Entry Level Nursing (MSN)

 See Applying to the Program for application packets and details on the requirements and deadlines.

-- NURS 306 Principles of Pharmacology for Nursing (3 credits)
+- NURS 306 Essential Concepts of Pharmacology I (1 credit)

-- NURS 309 Holistic Care of the Adult (3 credits)
+- NURS 309 Holistic Nursing Care of the Adult (3 credits)

-- NURS 409 Nursing Care of Children and Families (3 credits)
+- NURS 409 Holistic Nursing Care of Women, Children, and Families (4 credits)

 - NURS 460 Mental Health Nursing (3 credits)